-Proposals Board Vote Recommendation Page Reference (for more information) 3.
-Approval of an amendment to the Gogo Inc. Employee Stock Purchase Plan FOR 75 4.
+Proposals Board Vote Recommendation Page Reference (for more information) 4.
 Approval of a stock option exchange program FOR 80 5.
 Ratification of the appointment of our independent registered public accounting firm FOR 89

 Board Structure

 Gogo Inc. ("Gogo" or the "Company") currently has nine directors divided into three classes: two in Class I, four in Class II and three in Class III.
 The terms of office of the two Class I directors expire at the Annual Meeting.